Milana Vayntrub: Career

 Vayntrub made her acting debut appearing in three episodes of the NBC television series ER in 1995.
 She and Stevie Nelson teamed up to start the YouTube comedy channel Live Prude Girls where they produced a number of shorts.
 Live Prude Girls went on to be featured on NewMediaRockstars Top 100 Channels countdown, ranked at number 93.
 Vayntrub has had small roles in film and television, including Life Happens and Silicon Valley.
 She has also starred in several CollegeHumor videos.

 From 2013 to 2016, Vayntrub portrayed a saleswoman named Lily Adams in a series of TV commercials for AT&T. She returned to the role in 2020.
 She also portrayed Tina Shukshin as a series regular on the Yahoo!
 Screen series Other Space, created by Paul Feig, in 2015.
 The following year, she appeared in Feig's Ghostbusters reboot alongside Other Space cast members Neil Casey, Eugene Cordero, Bess Rous, and Karan Soni.
 Between 2016 and 2017, she appeared in the television series This Is Us, playing Sloane Sandburg.

 In July 2017, Vayntrub was cast in the lead role of Marvel Comics superheroine Squirrel Girl in the New Warriors television pilot for Freeform.
 Freeform ultimately passed on the series that November, and despite attempts to move the series to another network, it was ultimately cancelled.
 Despite the series' cancellation, Vayntrub voiced Squirrel Girl in the Marvel Rising franchise.
-She reprised the role for a six-episode scripted podcast from Marvel and Sirius XM titled Marvel's Squirrel Girl: The Unbeatable Radio Show.
+She reprised the role for a six-episode scripted podcast from Marvel and SiriusXM titled Marvel's Squirrel Girl: The Unbeatable Radio Show.
 Also in 2017, Vayntrub starred in the Eko interactive streaming television series That Moment When as Jill.

-She starred in the film Mother's Little Helpers in 2019, which premiered at South by Southwest.
+Vayntrub starred in the film Mother's Little Helpers (2019), which premiered at South by Southwest.
 In April 2020, Comedy Central's YouTube channel released three sketches starring Vayntrub and Akilah Hughes as part of a new digital sketch series called Making Fun With Akilah and Milana.
 She starred in the Quibi streaming television series Die Hart and in the short film The Shabbos Goy as Hannah, both released in July 2020.

-In 2022, she also played a leading role in Comedy Central's television film Out of Office.
+Vayntrub played a leading role in the Comedy Central television film Out of Office (2022).

+Vayntrub played Olesya Ilyukhina, a Russian engineer and cosmonaut, in Project Hail Mary (2026).